Elle-Wen/CS121_Project3_HawkDove/README.md

 # CS121_Project3_HawkDove
-I wrote a program simulating the evolution of hawk and dove
+A simulation of the evolution of hawk and dove